-The typical terminal lesion is found in the gastric mucosa near the esophageal opening in a rectangular area of white, glistening, nonglandular, squamous epithelium.
+Gastric ulcers in pigs involve the mucosa near the esophageal opening in a rectangular area of white, glistening, nonglandular, squamous epithelium.
 In a pig that has died suddenly from a gastric ulcer, it is common to find a crater ≥2.5–5 cm in diameter encompassing the entrance of the esophagus.
 The crater appears as a cream or gray, punched-out area and may contain blood clots or debris.
 In acute hemorrhage, the stomach and upper small intestine contain dark blood.
 Earlier lesions are characterized by hyperkeratosis and parakeratosis of the squamous epithelium in the area of the esophageal opening into the stomach.
 It is assumed that the thickening of the epithelial surface is a defense against insult.
 Cracks and erosions can occur, particularly near the pars esophageal border.
 A deep erosion may result in acute and severe blood loss even while most of the surface of the pars esophagea remains intact.
 The healed ulcer appears as a stellate scar.
 Erosion and healing may occur over and over.
 Severe scarring can create stenosis of the esophageal opening.